Updated October 2021

 The Marine Corps Air Station (MCAS) has constructed one of the most sophisticated microgrids in the country, helping meet the military’s paramount need for critical power resilience.
 The microgrid combines numerous energy sources along with battery storage, including 1.3 MW solar PV capacity, EV charging station control, 3 MW energy storage, and 390 kW building level energy storage.

 Storage can also be integrated into community solar projects, which allow participants to purchase solar from off-site locations without installing systems on their own property.
-Austin Energy, a public utility in Texas, developed a community solar + storage project with funding from the Department of Energy SHINES program (Sustainable and Holistic Integration of Energy Storage and Solar Photovoltaics).
+Austin Energy, a public utility in Texas, developed a community solar-plus-storage project with funding from the Department of Energy SHINES program (Sustainable and Holistic Integration of Energy Storage and Solar Photovoltaics).
 The La Loma Community Solar Project combines utility-scale solar generation with energy storage to allow Austin residents to utilize solar energy.

 More information can be found in the Community Solar section of this toolkit.
 Additional information is provided in the SolSmart Issue Brief, Expanding Consumer Participation Through Community Solar.